melvincayas/image-gallery/README.md

 # Image Gallery with Next.js

 This is a project using the Unplash API to fetch images with Next.js.
-The application will initially fetch 10 images and will keeping fetching images in batches of 10 through infinite scroll with [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component).
+The application will initially fetch 10 images and will keep doing so through infinite scroll with [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component).

 The goals of this project are to:

 - Use the Unsplash API to create an image gallery and support infinite scrolling that loads 10 images in one batch.
 - Create a toggle button to toggle the image view from list to grid.
-- Clicking on an image shows the image in full resolution with additional information such as the photographer, date, views, and downloads.
+- Clicking on an image renders shows the image in full resolution with additional information such as the photographer, date, views, and downloads.

 ## Built With